 Just like a real airline, there is income and expenses to manage with income primarily coming from the sale of tickets which varies from types of seats sold, destination and if there are marketing campaigns to boost airline reputation. and if you have issued an IPO, from buying and selling other airline stocks.

-There are more expenses to cover mainly aviation fuel that changes every 30 minutes with fuel price shooting up as high as $2,500 for every 1,000 lbs (pound) and as low as $360 for every 1,000 lbs (pound).
+This is why aviation fuel is the primary expense in this game and the cost changes every 30 minutes with fuel price shooting up as high as $2,500 for every 1,000 lbs (pound) / 450 litres and as low as $360 for every 1,000 lbs (pound) / 450 litres.
 It depends on the timing as the prices changes at random.
 One saves a huge amount if you can lock aviation fuel at the lowest price.

 The other primary expense is CO2 which also changes price at every 30 minutes with CO2 quota price shooting up as high as $200 for every 1,000 lbs (pound) and as low as $100 for every 1,000 lbs (pound).
 A low CO2 quota does not stop your planes from flying but it does beat up the reputation.